gmarpons/Crisp/README.md

 where the meaning of all the options and variables used is the
 following:

-- `-cc1`: run the clang compiler, not the driver that invokes the different LLVM tools.
+- `-cc1`: run the Clang compiler, not the driver that invokes the different LLVM tools.
 - `-load $CRISP_INSTALL_ROOT/lib/crispclang.so`: dynamically load a
   plugin that emits a warning message when some coding rule is